 2. Lean-to-normal weight

-Dogs with weight issues have a lower sperm count and may pass genetic disorders to their offsprings.
-They are also more prone to injuries from the physically demanding mating ritual.
+Dogs with weight issues may pass genetic disorders to their offsprings.
+They are also more prone to injuries.

 3. Exercise every day